Autograph Framing Done Right - How to Frame Your Autographs Properly November 26 2020

-Shown here is a frame with one opening, a red mat board (top mat) and a second mat in golden color (bottom mat, underneath the top red mat, a small portion of it is visible only on the borders of the opening the opening), and a signed photograph of opera singer Emmy Destinn.
+Shown here is an autograph picture frame with only one opening, a red mat board (top mat) and a second mat in golden color (bottom mat, underneath the top red mat, a small portion of it is visible only on the borders of the opening), and a signed photograph of opera singer Emmy Destinn.

 Whilst ensuring your autograph photos are framed appropriately can sometimes take as much patience and resources from collectors as securing the collectibles in the ﬁrst place, this will be time and money well-spent.
 Improper framing can not only poorly display your items, but (and even worse) it could permanently damage them too.
 With this in mind, it’s important to know how to frame valuable autographs and the various framing choices you have to choose from.

 What framing technique is right for you takes into account several factors: the picture in question, the conditions in which it will be displayed, lighting, humidity, temperature, and of course cost.
 Add into further elements such as the diﬀerent types of glass, mat boards, the frame itself, and your own desired aesthetic, and it’s clear there might be a bit more to this than you perhaps originally envisaged…!

 If all the things just mentioned suddenly make the picture framing process seem a bit more daunting, don’t worry: in this article, we give you answers to what you need to know about autograph framing, detailing the most important elements of the process, and highlighting best practices so that you can ﬁnd the ideal picture frame for your needs.
 By the end of this article, framing will be as clear as museum grade framing (you’ll understand what that means too!).